-- 1 At the command line, enter: - simBiologyModelAnalyzer("tumor_growth_fitPKPD.sbproj"); - SimBiology Model Analyzer opens.
-In the Browser pane, the Models folder contains the Tumor Growth Model and the Data1 folder contains the experimental data along with the dosing information. - 3 Classify the data columns so that such variable classifications can be used by the Fit program later in the example.
+- 1 Open the SimBiology Model Analyzer app by typing simBiologyModelAnalyzer at the command line or by clicking the app icon on the Apps tab. - 2 On the Home tab of the app, select Open. - 3 Navigate to the folder matlabroot\examples\simbio\data\. matlabroot is the folder where you have installed MATLAB.
+Select the project file named tumor\growth\fitPKPD.sbproj.
+In the Browser pane, the Models folder contains the Tumor Growth Model and the Data1 folder contains the experimental data along with the dosing information. - 4 Classify the data columns so that such variable classifications can be used by the Fit program later in the example.
 The app performs automatic classifications as appropriate (such as the ID, Time, Dose columns).
 But for the measured response data columns such as CentralConc, you need to manually classify them as the dependent variables.
 To do so, first open the data sheet as follows.
-In the Browser pane, expand the Data1 folder and double-click Datasheet1. - 4 In the Data1 table, double-click Classification under CentralConc.
+In the Browser pane, expand the Data1 folder and double-click Datasheet1. - 5 In the Data1 table, double-click Classification under CentralConc.
 Select dependent.
 Repeat the same process for PeripheralConc and TumorWeight.
-You can leave the k1 and Cl_Central columns unset.
+Now all the data columns have proper classifications and the data is ready for use.